rvm/rvm/chpwd/README.md

-# Bash support for Zsh like chpwd support
+# Bash support for Zsh like chpwd hook

 Implemented based on the description from http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions